KimoHeo/kimoheo.github.io/docs/about.md

 # About Kimo

-Ph.D in Electrical Engineering, Seoul National University (2018)
+Ph.D in Electrical Engineering (2018)

-B.S. in Electrical Engineering, Seoul National University (2013)
+B.S. in Electrical Engineering (2013)